April 1, 2006 - Cretaceous Fossils, Lee Co, AL

 volunteers at fossil dig

 An overview of the dig location.
-Several feet of overburden was removed prior to the manual digging with picks and shovels.
+Several feet of overburden was removed with a small bulldozer prior to the manual digging with picks and shovels.

 discussing geology of fossil site